philbrookes/3scale-apb/README.md

 - local [catasb](https://github.com/fusor/catasb) or similar oc cluster, which is configured to read from your docker org.

 **NOTE:**
-Due to using an older version of the ASB, it is recommended using the `apb` like the following:
+Due to our usage of an older version of the ASB, it is recommended using the `apb` CLI like the following:

 ```bash
 alias apb='docker run --rm --privileged -v $PWD:/mnt -v $HOME/.kube:/.kube -v /var/run/docker.sock:/var/run/docker.sock -u $UID docker.io/feedhenry/apb'
 ```

-Instead of the `abp` alias, you might want to use a modified alias, such as `apb-fh`, to not conflict w/ other versions that might be installed.
+Instead of the `abp` alias, you might want to use a modified alias, such as `apb-fh`, to not conflict w/ other versions that might be installed already on your machine.

 ### Process